ds5110/git-intro/git.md

 ## gitignore large files

-**IMPORTANT:** Before you commit a large file with git, list it in `.gitignore`!
+**IMPORTANT:** Do NOT commit large files (> 50 MB) with git, list it in `.gitignore`!

 You can't push file larger than 100 MB to github.com, and you start getting nasty messages at 50 MB.
-So if you accidentally commit a large file with git, remove it before you push it!!
+So if you accidentally commit a large file with git, remove it **before** you push it!!

 You should also gitignore files with sensitive data (passwords, passkeys, etc.)!